Skip to main content

 Tenant boundaries

 Every protected endpoint runs through an ownership check before responding.
-Cross-tenant requests return 403 — not 404, not 200 with empty data — so probing is detectable.
+Cross-workspace detail requests collapse to 404 so attackers cannot distinguish real records from records they cannot access.
+In-workspace permission failures can return 403 when the user already belongs to the workspace.
 List endpoints scope queries to the caller's workspace.

 Operations not public

-Health endpoints (/api/health{,/live,/ready}) are public.
-The version endpoint requires an internal ops token — without it, it returns 404.
+Public health endpoints expose no data.
+The version endpoint is restricted to internal operations.
 Admin dashboards require both a session and the admin MFA gate.

 Content Security Policy

-CSP denies inline scripts, restricts connect-src to known origins, and denies framing.
-We do not load third-party tracking pixels.
+CSP pins script and connect sources to a known allow-list, denies eval and framing (frame-ancestors 'none'), and blocks third-party trackers.
+We do not load tracking pixels.
 No marketing analytics on the public site.

 Rate limits + brute-force guards